B.A. in English

 Students will find many decorated scholars among our 42 faculty members in the Department of English at the University of Mississippi including Karen Raber, current Executive Director of the Shakespeare Association of America, novelist and screenwriter Chris Offutt (True Blood, Treme, Weeds, Country Dark), Mississippi's Poet Laureate Beth Ann Fennelly, memoirist and essayist Kiese Laymon (Heavy), poet Aimee Nezhukumatathil (winner of the Pushcart Prize), and the award-winning novelist Tom Franklin (Crooked Letter, Crooked Letter).

 A major in English for the B.A. degree consists of 30 hours in addition to the 200-level literature courses (Eng 220, 221, 222, 223, 224, 225, 226) required by the College of Liberal Arts.
-At least 24 hours must be upper- division, including at least 12 hours at the 400 or 500 level.
-English majors must take Eng 299 (Introduction to Literary Studies) and at least one course in each of five categories as listed below.
-The same course may satisfy more than one category, but students must still complete the total hours for the major.
+At least 24 hours must be upper-division, including at least 12 hours at the 400 or 500 level.
+English majors must take Eng 299 (Introduction to Literary Studies) and at least one course in each of three categories as listed below.
 One of the 400-level courses must be a capstone seminar.
 See the department website's course descriptions to determine which 400-level courses satisfy the capstone requirement.
 Eng 199 (Introduction to Creative Writing) and Eng 299 are the only 100- or 200-level courses that may be counted toward the major.
 No more than 3 hours of Z-graded coursework may be applied to the major.
 The following categories must be satisfied: